Wakamatsu: A Rich, Diverse History

 For over 125 years the Veerkamps farmed the land, grazed cattle and operated a family dairy.
 From the beginning, they worked to preserve the remnants of the Japanese Colony, looking after Okei's gravesite and living in the farmhouse which was built in 1854 and housed many of the Japanese immigrants.
 In 2010, the Veerkamp family sold the 272-acre ranch to the American River Conservancy.

 The American River Conservancy continues to preserve this unique historic site, with a number of partners.
-The Wakamatsu Tea and Silk Colony Farm has the honor of being on the National Register of Historic Places at a level of 'national significance'.
+The Wakamatsu Community Farm has the honor of being on the National Register of Historic Places at a level of 'national significance'.
 For more details on the current state of projects at the site, take a look at our Restoration page.

 The Conservancy has a visitor's guide available for purchase.
 The Wakamatsu Visitor's Guide can be purchased for $2 at our Nature Center in Coloma or during one of our monthly private tours on the historic Wakamatsu Farm site.